Backup Overview

 INTO DISK = '/home/machbase/backup_20150714'

 When performing a DB backup, the backup type, time duration, and path must be entered as options.
 When backing up DATABASE entirely, type DATABASE for the backup type.
 To backup only a specific table, enter TABLE, and then enter the name of the table to be backed up.
-The TIME_DURATION statement can be set to back up only the data for the required period.
+The time_duration clause can be set to back up only the data for the required period.
 In the FROM field, enter the start time of the date you want to back up, and enter the time of the last date in the TO field.
-In Example 3, the TIME_DURATION is set to FROM, “July 14, 2014, 0, 0, 0”, and TO “July 14, 2015, 23:59:59” meaning only 14 days of data are set to be backed up.
-If information is not entered for the DURATION item, the FROM item is set to ‘January 1, 1970, 9:00:00,’ and the TO item is automatically set to the time to execute the command.
-Time range backup using the DURATION clause cannot be used in the database including the TAG table and the TAG table, and the INCREMENTAL BACKUP function, which is a function to back up incremental data, must be used.
+In Example 2, the time_duration is set to FROM, “July 14, 2014, 0, 0, 0”, and TO “July 14, 2015, 23:59:59” meaning only 14 days of data are set to be backed up.
+If time_duration is not specified, the FROM item is set to ‘January 1, 1970, 9:00:00,’ and the TO item is automatically set to the time to execute the command.

 Finally, a storage medium to store needs to be configured to store the results of the backup.
 If you want to create a backup in a single file, set the creation type to IBFILE, or enter DISK to create it in directory units.
 Note that you can specify the PATH information to store the product.
 If you enter a relative path, it will be created in the path specified in the DB_PATH item of the current DB configuration.
 If you want to store it somewhere other than DB_PATH, you must enter an absolute path starting with ‘/’.